Jo

 sorta imagine an ant inside a circle, if you can just... go into direct lines between different points on that circle, you'd be shortcutting space

-this is only when space is positively curved, its not like this can be the case when space is not "curved" like this, when its a flat sheet that stays relatively flat, or a line that stays a line, not a circle
+when space is not "curved" like this, when its a flat sheet that stays relatively flat, or a

 a few things, as a result;